 People at high risk from COVID-19

-Their employer must also take extra steps to keep them safe, for example by:
+Employers should consider extra steps to keep people at high risk safe, for example by:

-- supporting them to work from home where possible
+- looking at ways to support their work, for example allowing them to work from home where possible

 - providing extra safety measures at their workplace

-- England – shielding and protecting people who are clinically extremely vulnerable from COVID-19 on GOV.UK
+- England – people previously considered clinically extremely vulnerable from COVID-19 on GOV.UK

-- Scotland – Scottish Government shielding advice and support
+- Scotland – Scottish Government advice for people on the Highest Risk List

 - Wales – Welsh Government guidance on shielding extremely vulnerable people